emard/esp32blesynscan/micropython/README.md

 # WiFi to USB-Serial Motor Client

 Primary use is for linux.
 Works on Windows and Android too.
-Linux BLE-serial written in python doesn't work.
+Linux BLE-serial written in python doesn't work so this USB to WiFi bridge is very practical.
 ESP32 connects to mount using WiFi and modifies protocol to fix issues.